leaninnovationlabs/dmcp/docs/manual/configure-datasources.md

 # Configure DataSources

-DataSources are the foundation of DMCP - they define the connections to your data sources.
+DataSources are the foundation of Data MCP - they define the connections to your data sources.
 This guide will walk you through configuring various types of data source connections.

 ## Overview

-A DataSource in DMCP contains:
+A DataSource in Data MCP contains:
 - **Connection Information**: Host, port, database name, credentials
 - **Data Source Type**: PostgreSQL, MySQL, Databricks, SQLite, APIs, or more
 - **Security Settings**: SSL configuration, connection pooling